MicrosoftDocs/SupportArticles-docs/support/sql/tools/sqliosim-utility-simulate-activity-disk-subsystem.md

 ## SQLIOSim configuration file

-Sample configuration files for various tests can be downloaded from SQL Server support team's github repo [here](https://github.com/microsoft/mssql-support/tree/master/sqliosim).
+Sample configuration files for various tests can be downloaded from SQL Server support team's [Github repo](https://github.com/microsoft/mssql-support/tree/master/sqliosim).

-You do not have to use a configuration file.
-If you do not use a configuration file, all parameters take default values except the data file location and the log file location.
+You don't have to use a configuration file.
+If you don't use a configuration file, all parameters take default values except the data file location and the log file location.
 You must use one of the following methods to specify the data file location and the log file location:

 - Use the command-line parameters in the SQLIOSim.com file.
 - Use the **Files and Configuration** dialog box after you run the SQLIOSim.exe file.
-- Use the File**x** section of the configuration file.
+- Use the File**N** section of the configuration file.

-> [!NOTE]
->
+### Caveats on parameter values

-> - If the name of the parameter indicates that the parameter is a ratio or a percentage, the value of the parameter is expressed as the percentage or the ratio, divided by 0.01.
+- If the name of the parameter indicates that the parameter is a ratio or a percentage, the value of the parameter is expressed as the percentage or the ratio, divided by 0.01.
 For example, the value of the `CacheHitRatio` parameter is **10 percent**.
 This value is expressed as 1000 because 10, divided by 0.01, equals 1000.
 The maximum value of a percentage parameter is **10000**.
-> - If the parameter type is numeric, and you assign a non-numeric value to the parameter, the SQLIOSim utility sets the parameter to **0**.
+- If the parameter type is numeric, and you assign a non-numeric value to the parameter, the SQLIOSim utility sets the parameter to **0**.
-> - If the parameter type is `Boolean`, the valid values that you can assign to the parameter are true and false .
+- If the parameter type is `Boolean`, the valid values that you can assign to the parameter are true and false .
 Additionally, the values are case sensitive.
 The SQLIOSim utility ignores any invalid values.
-> - If a pair of parameters indicates a minimum value and a maximum value, the minimum value must not be larger than the maximum value.
+- If a pair of parameters indicates a minimum value and a maximum value, the minimum value must not be larger than the maximum value.
 For example, the value of the `MinIOChainLength` parameter must not be larger than the value of the `MaxIOChainLength` parameter.
-> - If the parameter indicates a number of pages, the SQLIOSim utility checks the value that you assign to the parameter against the file that the SQLIOSim utility processes.
+- If the parameter indicates a number of pages, the SQLIOSim utility checks the value that you assign to the parameter against the file that the SQLIOSim utility processes.
 The SQLIOSim utility performs this check to make sure that the number of pages does not exceed the file size.

+### Configuration file sections

 There are several sections in the configuration file.